TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

 ### Set up payment method in Shopify
 1. Back to Shopify, on the home page, click on `Settings` >> `Payments` in the left sidebar, scroll down to "Manual payment methods", click on `(+) Manual payment method` and select `Create custom payment method` on the dropdown.
 ![Create payment method step 1](./img/Shopify/pm_step_1.png)
-2. In `Custom payment method name` fill in `Bitcoin with BTCPay Server`, optionally you can fill in other fields, but it's not required.
+2. In `Custom payment method name` fill in `Bitcoin with BTCPay Server` (also see TIP box below), optionally you can fill in other fields, but it's not required.
-	However you would need to inform your customers that payment with Bitcoin comes on the next screen (Thank you) after checkout, so you would need to inform them in the `Additional details` of the `Manual payment method`.
+	However you would need to inform your customers that payment with Bitcoin comes on the next screen after checkout on the "Thank you" page.
+Ideally you would inform your customers in the `Additional details` field.
-	The payment option can have a delay between 2 - 10 seconds on the Thank you page, before it is displayed so this also needs to be communicated with the customers.
+	The payment option can have a delay between 2 - 10 seconds on the "Thank you" page, before it is displayed so this also needs to be communicated with the customers.
+Suggested text: `Please note that the Bitcoin payment option will be displayed on the "Thank you" page after a few seconds.
+If it does not show up after 5-10 seconds please contact our support.`
 3. Hit `Activate` and you've set up Shopify and BTCPay Server payment method successfully.
 ![Create payment method step 2 and 3](./img/Shopify/pm_step_2_and_3.png)